 I had been going to my GP for several years.
 He did regular blood tests to monitor my PSA and when he saw it rising, he referred me to a specialist.

-The specialist diagnosed me with prostate cancer and recommended I have radiotherapy treatment.
+The specialist diagnosed me with prostate cancer and recommended I have radiation therapy.
 I got a second opinion from a surgeon who offered to do a radical prostatectomy.
 I didn’t want to have radiation – a couple of friends recommended surgery and I decided I wanted to get the cancer out.

 I suffered from incontinence after my operation.
 My surgeon gave me some exercises to improve my continence, but they weren’t effective.